Racist screed in Buffalo shooting partly ‘plagiarized’ from Christchurch gunman, expert says - NewsBreak

 An 18-year-old teenager surrendered at the scene and is charged with the mass shooting at the Tops market on Jefferson Avenue that left 10 people dead and three more injured.

 The teenager wore military-style clothing, including a bulletproof vest, and the screed states that he used a Bushmaster XM-15, a weapon used by fighters in the Iraqi Civil War against ISIS.
-He had been seriously working on his violent plan since January, the screed states, but he spent years buying ammunition, surplus military gear and practicing shooting.Buffalo mass shooter’s alleged manifesto leaves no doubt attack was white supremacist terrorism
+He had been seriously working on his violent plan since January, the screed states, but he spent years buying ammunition, surplus military gear and practicing shooting.Several Oklahoma City School students face charges after consuming chocolate laced with weed

 Jon Lewis, a research fellow for the Program on Extremism at George Washington University, said individuals who commit these acts of racism not only want to be memorialized, but they also want like-minded people to copy the horrific acts of violence.